theibsi/ibsi-doc/docs/06_Benchmark_data_sets.rst

 -  Due to re-segmentation, the ROI morphological and intensity masks are not identical.

--  Calculation of IVH feature: since by default CT contains definite and discrete intensities, no separate discretisation prior to the calculation of intensity-volume histogram features is required.
-This is the case for configurations A, B and D (i.e. “definite intensity units – discrete case”).
+-  Calculation of IVH feature: since by default CT contains calibrated and discrete intensities, no separate discretisation prior to the calculation of intensity-volume histogram features is required.
+This is the case for configurations A, B and D (i.e. “calibrated intensity units – discrete case”).
 However, for configurations C and E, we re-discretise the ROI intensities prior to calculation of intensity-volume histogram features to provide better verification of processing algorithms.
-Configuration C simulates the “definite intensity units – continuous case”, while configuration E simulates the “arbitrary intensity units” case where re-segmentation range is not used.
+Configuration C simulates the “calibrated intensity units – continuous case”, while configuration E simulates the “arbitrary intensity units” case where re-segmentation range is not used.
 For details, please consult section [sect\_ivh].